scalabli/yadig/docs/advanced_foreword.rst

 Foreword for Experienced Programmers
 ====================================

-Thread-Locals in Flask
+Thread-Locals in Citus
 ----------------------

-One of the design decisions in Flask was that simple tasks should be simple;
+One of the design decisions in Citus was that simple tasks should be simple;
 they should not take a lot of code and yet they should not limit you.
-Because of that, Flask has a few design choices that some people might find surprising or unorthodox.
-For example, Flask uses thread-local objects internally so that you don’t have to pass objects around from function to function within a request in order to stay threadsafe.
+Because of that, Citus has a few design choices that some people might find surprising or unorthodox.
+For example, Citus uses thread-local objects internally so that you don’t have to pass objects around from function to function within a request in order to stay threadsafe.
 This approach is convenient, but requires a valid request context for dependency injection or when attempting to reuse code which uses a value pegged to the request.
-The Flask project is honest about thread-locals, does not hide them, and calls out in the code and documentation where they are used.
+The Citus project is honest about thread-locals, does not hide them, and calls out in the code and documentation where they are used.